tzlion/frogtool/README.md

 * .zgb = GB, GBC, GBA
 * .zfb = ARCADE

 This tool now supports generating these files, so you can use your own custom thumbnails!
-(Except arcade games for now) Just drop a zipped rom and an image (png, jpg, gif) with the same filename in the same folder, run frogtool and it will automatically combine the two into an appropriate .zxx file.
-(The source image and zip file will then be deleted.)
+(Except arcade games for now.)

+Just drop a zipped rom and an image (png, jpg, gif) with the same filename in the same folder, run frogtool and it will automatically combine the two into an appropriate .zxx file.
+(The source image and zip file will be deleted.)

 Example: "Bubsy.zip" and "Bubsy.jpg" would be combined to "Bubsy.zsf" if placed in the "SFC" folder.

+Thumbnails in this system are 144 x 208 pixels, your image will be resized to those dimensions if necessary.

 ### Technical details